ydai-astro/HeTu-FM-train/README.md

 }
 ```

-The BibTeX information will be updated after publication.
+The citation information will be updated after publication.

 ---

-## 12. Acknowledgements

-This project makes use of radio continuum observations from the **Rapid ASKAP Continuum Survey (RACS)**.

-ASKAP is part of the Australia Telescope National Facility and is operated by CSIRO.

-We also acknowledge the open-source computer-vision and astronomical software communities whose tools support the development of the HeTu framework.

----

-## 13. Contact
+## Contact

 **Yao Dai**